adamkovics/atmosphere/README.md

 to the shell configuration file $HOME/.cshrc

-The directory can be located anywhere, and will be created if it does not exist when using the following method to download reference data:
+The directory can be located anywhere, and will be created if it does not exist when downloading the reference data in the following step.

-      atmosphere.get_reference_data()

 3. Download reference data files.